Best coding toys for children

-This may be the most expensive toy on our list, but it's too good not to include and definitely worth considering if you have the budget.
+This is the most expensive toy on our list, but it's too good not to include and definitely worth considering if you have the budget.
 Marty uses programming languages in simple blocks, including Scratch and Python, and comes with comprehensive guidance.
-He's constructed with high-quality materials and comes with an easy-to-use app, all of which make learning robotics and coding fun and easy to understand, but still challenging at just the right level.
+He's constructed with high-quality materials and comes with an easy-to-use app, all of which make learning robotics and coding fun and easy to understand– but still challenging at just the right level!
 Marty has interactive sensors which can be expanded to include sensors such as temperature, noise and light.
 He dances, walks, waves, kicks, speaks, senses obstacles and much more.

 Our tester says: The set-up was really easy as he was already part constructed and the storage case is lovely.
 Everything is of very good quality, which impressed us.
 You can style your Marty however you like and the online instructions and lessons were incredibly fun and easy to use.
 The app is probably best used on a tablet, just in terms of ease of use and layout, but other than that, it was great.
 We haven't even begun to scratch the service of what this robot can do and would definitely recommend it.

 Our tester says: My younger boys were really taken with the Ozobot and enjoyed drawing coloured paths for it to follow on paper (you can also write code for it).
-We also downloaded the OzoGroove app to make the Ozobot dance on an iPad; it comes with built-in demo moves or you can create your own dance moves with the app’s PRO editor option.
 A good option for whole-family play, though the apps are more suited to older users.